rptcloud/terraform_advanced/lab10-dynamic_blocks.md

 ## Task 3: Convert Security Group to use dynamic block

-Replace the contents of `securitygroups.tf` with the following configuration:
+Replace all of the contents of `securitygroups.tf` with the following configuration:

 **NOTE: replace the `###` `name = "core-sg-###"` with your initials.**